fybrik/fybrik/site/docs/concepts/config-policies.md

 ## Input to policies

-The `input` object includes general application data such as workload cluster and application properties, as well as dataset details (user requirements, metadata, required actions).
+The `input` object includes general application data such as workload cluster and application properties, as well as dataset details (user requirements, metadata).

 Available properties:
 - `cluster.name`: name of the workload cluster